bw-math/bw-math/source/assignments/projects/02_GRAPHING_II.rst

     c.
 What is the approximate value of the median?

     d.
 What is the approximate value of the interquartile range?

+    e.
+On what intervals is the CDF steepest?
+On what intervals is it approximately flat?
+Explain what these intervals means in terms of the density of earth.

 4. Construct a boxplot for this dataset *on the same graph as your histogram and CDF*.
 Using the boxplot, answer the following questions in the body of your :ref:`python_docstring`.